 I know you’ve heard of Spam.
 Maybe you’ve even tasted it, though I hope for your sake that you haven’t.
 Of the two, it’s the “higher-end product” that enjoys more name recognition.
 I once even detoured from my planned vacation route so we could visit the Spam Museum in Austin, Minn., which probably says a lot more about me than it does about Spam.

-Despite past transgressions, I was determined not let Spam’s slick marketing tip the balance during my taste trials — and I do mean trials.
+Despite past transgressions, I was determined not to let Spam’s slick marketing tip the balance during my taste trials — and I do mean trials.

 Not as many people are familiar with Treet, but growing up, I’m not ashamed to admit that we were an Armour Treet family.
 My mother did all the shopping when I was growing up, and I wonder now if she was just being cheap or if she decided at some point that Treet tasted better.